flexatone/present-df-typing/doc/pycon-2025/slides.md

 <Transform :scale="1.25">
 <v-clicks>

-Since Python 3.5 (PEP 484)
+Available since Python 3.5 (PEP 484)

 An optional layer, independent of run-time

-Improves code quality
+Improves code quality and maintainability

 Statically verifiable with tools like `mypy` and `pyright`

-Numerous tools for run-time usage
+Numerous tools for run-time validation

 </v-clicks>
 </Transform>